Each tool tested by a non-artist. Ranked by overall beginner score.

 - –Most characters cost $2.99 each to unlock (on top of subscription)

-- –Speech bubble text sizing is manual and described as a 'nightmare'
+- –Speech bubble text sizing is manual and described as a 'nightmare' by users

 6. Anifusion